We may earn revenue from the products available on this page and participate in affiliate programs.

 Up in the Attic

 Head- and footboards would only soak up precious real estate in tight quarters.
-In this cherry red nook, Angela Chrusciaki Blehm, a painter, mother of three, and amateur decorator, had platforms constructed for the mattresses, then framed them with easily removable bolster pillows.
+In this cherry red nook, Angela Chrusciaki Blehm, a painter and amateur decorator, had platforms constructed for the mattresses, then framed them with easily removable bolster pillows.

 Closet Cool